bruceme/vurtifly/README.md

 ## The "Stick" (Input device)

+Fly-by-wire implies the pilot is not directly commanding any specific control.
+A human pilot is incapable of manually controlling this complex set of inputs safely and with the speed it requires.
+Instead a fast processor with attitude sensors is commanding the motors and flight surfaces.
+The pilots role is to command the computer with his intent to direct the craft for safe operation.
+These inputs will be intuitive using legacy flight paradigms like helicopters and aircraft.
+But commanding will be simple "first order" inputs (go forward,left,right,up); not the exceedingly complex second and third order crossing-inputs common to rotorcraft and aircraft (pitch forward, yaw left, collective up/down).
+This means learning to fly it will be trivial compared to rotorcraft and even aircraft.

-As a fly-by-wire, the input device is actually telling the flight-computer the pilot's "intent", not the exact input to any given control.
-As such, it is entirely electronic.
-The cockpit environment is also novel.
+As such, this system is entirely electronic.
+The cockpit environment will be novel.
 The pilot will be either standing upright on his/her feet or lying prone.
 The flight-input and monitoring systems must work equally well in either orientation.

 ![Prone pilot](https://proxy.duckduckgo.com/iu/?u=http%3A%2F%2Frobotpig.net%2F_images%2Fposts%2Fpuffin_1.jpg&f=1 "Prone Pilot")